plepe/random-id-generator/README.md

 - chars: list of characters from which IDs will be generated, e.g. 'ABC123'.
 Default: all upper characters and all digits.
 - length: length of a random ID, default: 4.
+- prefix: prefix IDs by some string, default: ''.

 ## get()
 Return a new random id.